simonsdave/yar/tests/README.md

 which describes elements of the deployment
 * let's walk thru each of items in the "Deployment Highlights" section
-* "entry point" describes the IP + port pair of the HAProxy instance that balances load across all auth servers in the deployment
+* "entry point" describes the IP + port pair of the HAProxy instance that balances load across all auth services in the deployment
 * let' issue a [cURL](http://en.wikipedia.org/wiki/CURL) command
 to the entry point and see what happens